ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step3.md

 ```

-In addition, we should now provide a `__str__` method for this model, returning the title of the image.
+In addition, we should always provide a `__str__` method for every model.
+Now that our model contains a string, we
+can return the title of the image:
 ```python
     def __str__(self):
         return self.title